Complete two-loop Yukawa-induced running of the Higgs-gluon coupling in SMEFT: Phenomenology

 We present the individual $2 \sigma$ CL interval for each WC considered at the energy scale $\Lambda=\SI{2}{\tera\electronvolt}$ in Fig.~\ref{fig:results_oneparameter_1Lvs2L}.
 We note that the intervals for the class 3 coefficients are not sizeably affected by the inclusion of the two-loop effects in the RGEs.
 These operators are already constrained by direct contributions to the couplings with the Higgs bosons, reducing the impact of higher order corrections.
 Similar conclusions apply to the WCs of the Yukawa-like operators $\coeff{tH}{}$ and $\coeff{bH}{}$, which enter directly in the Higgs production cross section and in several decay channels.

 As for the class 7 operators, $\coeff{Hb}{}$ is not sizeably modified by the inclusion of the two-loop running effects, due to the bottom Yukawa suppression.
-Conversely, $\coeff{HQ}{(1)}$ and $\coeff{Ht}{}$ show a moderate reduction when two-loop running effects are accounted, while for $\coeff{HQ}{(3)}$ a quite sizable reduction of the allowed range can be observed once two-loop running is included.
+Conversely, $\coeff{HQ}{(1)}$ and $\coeff{Ht}{}$ show a moderate reduction when two-loop running effects are accounted, while for $\coeff{HQ}{(3)}$ the reduction is larger.
 Moreover, we note that the bounds for $\coeff{Htb}{}$ are looser at two-loop level, hinting for some cancellations happening with respect to one-loop running effects.

 Finally, we note that the bounds we present here are much weaker than the ones presented in Ref.~\cite{terHoeve:2025gey}.
-Since our focus is on the impact of the two-loop running effects in the fit, we only accounted for inclusive Higgs data and not, for instance, for electroweak precision data or top data as Ref.~\cite{terHoeve:2025gey}.
-Those measurements are though sensitive to the operators considered here.
+Since our focus is on the impact of the two-loop running effects in the fit, we only accounted for inclusive Higgs data and not, for instance, for electroweak precision data or top data as Ref.~\cite{terHoeve:2025gey}.\\ We note though that our results are still interesting in the light of constraints arising from the electroweak precision tests which are sensitive to class 7 operators and $\coeff{HD}{}$.
+For instance, the operator combination